Appearance

 compress

 Compresses the current project and creates a ZIP file.
-Use the '.dockerignore' file to exclude files and directories from the ZIP file.
+Use a '.qhubignore' file (gitignore syntax) to exclude files and directories from the ZIP file.

 qhubctl compressdatapool upload